hussein-aitlahcen/cyclenet/README.md

 A basic implementation of the ApiDriver, DotNettyDriver and LogDriver are given in the [Sample](https://github.com/hussein-aitlahcen/cyclenet/tree/master/Cycle.Net.Sample) directory and here is an exemple of pure dataflow, fully functionnal, immutable and side-effects free (function **Flow**)

+This example retrieve data from three apis and accept tcp connections on port 5000 Echoing back any data received.
 ```csharp
 using Driver = IObservable<IResponse>;
 using DriverMaker = Func<IObservable<IRequest>, IObservable<IResponse>>;